ctsaitsao/skateboard-squad/README.md

    <img src="media/person_manual.gif" width="500">

 ## Mechanical Design (pre-COVID)
 Much of Winter 2020 was spent designing the mechanical components of the robot.
-The overall design resembled an inverted double pendulum, and provided a superior ability to control the robot's center of mass when compared to designs that used linear or decoupled rotational actuators.
+The overall design had two revolute joints and resembled an inverted double pendulum, and provided a superior ability to control the robot's center of mass when compared to designs that used linear or decoupled rotational actuators.
 Most of the robot's weight was concentrated at the top (the pendulum bob) in order to provide the necessary momentum to perform the tricks when manipulated.
 This weight came from two powerful motors (which rotated the two joints using belt drives) and two motor controllers.
 Fittingly, the robot was nicknamed "Thora" due to its likeness to Thor's hammer.

 <img src="media/robot_irl.jpg" height="400"> <img src="media/robot_cad.jpg" height="400">